HebrewNLP/HebrewNLP4J/README.md

 	- Sentencer
 	- Tokenizer

+- Name Processing
+	- English-Hebrew Name Translation
+	- Hebrew Name Analyzer

 - Multi-Lingual Soundex

-- English-Hebrew Name Translation

-# Examples
+# Documentation And Examples

-The solution contains a few project that demonstrait the use of the library.
+The repository contains a few project that demonstrate the use of the library.
+For full API documentation [click here](https://docs.hebrew-nlp.co.il/)

 # Download